rubygems/rfcs/text/0000-introduce-a-new-signing-mechanism.md

 1. Validate the certificate chain in a manner similar to how [`Gem::Security::Policy`](https://github.com/rubygems/rubygems/blob/master/lib/rubygems/security/policy.rb) does it today.
 However, use the Rekor log entry's `integratedTime` field (seen in step 2) to determine whether the signing certificate chain was valid at the time of signing.
 Recall how the signing certificate is only valid for a 20 minute period.

-1. Extract the signature (`spec.signature.content`) from the rekord, decoding the value from base64.
+1. Extract the signature (`spec.signature.content`) from the hashed rekord, decoding the value from base64.
 Using the public key included in the signing certificate, verify the signature against the gem's digest, which we compute locally.

 1. Rejoice!